aws-neuron/nki-samples/contributed/batch_invariance/README.md

 ## Author

-Implementation and analysis by Josh Longenecker based on the foundational work by Thinking Machines Lab.
+Implementation and analysis by Josh Longenecker, based on foundational work by Thinking Machines Lab.